“I go to the boxing gym to release steam when I’m mad or angry”

 NSSI, often simply called self-injury, is the act of deliberately harming the surface of your own body, such as cutting or burning yourself.
 It’s typically not meant as a suicide attempt.
 Rather, this type of self-injury is an unhealthy way to cope with emotional pain, intense anger, and frustration.

 Like many disorders, NSSI can take on many forms.
-From literally cutting one’s skin with a knife or scissors to rubbing an area of the skin so vigorously as to cause actual physical damage and pain.
+From literally cutting one’s skin with a knife or scissor to rubbing an area of the skin so vigorously as to cause actual physical damage and pain.
 Each person suffering from NSSI has his or her “preference” and “rituals” for self-mutilation, similar to an alcoholic who may have a drink of choice.
 However, the physical outcome manifests, the underlying emotional cause of this disorder is the real culprit.

 Most people who use NSSI are not suicidal; however, the repeated act of self-mutilation and the emotions that cause them can become more severe over time if not properly and swiftly treated.
 Depressive and anxiety disorders are common.
 Many feel emotionally dysregulated due to a variety of factors including, but not limited to, a history of trauma or abuse, bullying, shame, family dysfunction, school or other daily pressures, low self-esteem/worth, loneliness, depression, etc.

-Cutting (or any other form of NSSI) sometimes releases endorphins, similar to a strenuous workout (or even sex), killing the pain momentarily and raising one’s mood.
+A cutting (or any other form of NSSI) sometimes releases endorphins, similar to a strenuous workout (or even sex), killing the pain momentarily and raising one’s mood.
 On the opposite end, a person who has trouble feeling any emotions at all may use NSSI as a way to feel something, anything “real” to replace the emotional numbness.
 Typically, after the initial “high” wears off, hurting themselves will cause feelings of guilt and shame causing them to hurt themselves again, suppressing their feelings further, and thus the dangerous cycle is perpetuated and can be extremely hard to find a way out.

 What to look for?